WGS Upscaling - Data Transfer Capacity Evaluation

 Next, we would like to know the how does file size affect transfer speed and transfer time.

-2.3.1 Transfer speed and time VS file size (all files)
+2.3.1 Transfer speed and time against file size for all files

 Small files have lower transfer speed.
 A good transfer speed around 80 MB/s can be achieved for large files (>2 GB).
 However, the best speed is observed for files with size around 200 MB (zoom in or see Figure 5).

-2.3.2 Transfer speed and time VS file size (small files)
+2.3.2 Transfer speed and time against file size for small files only

 Although the transfer speed of small files are very low; the transfer time is usually very short.
 So small files are not the bottleneck of the data transfer.
 See also Section 2.5.1.